 6. Preparing a Space for an Event

-Environmental graphics can also temporarily transform a space for a special event being held there.
-Supergraphics can take a conference center, stadium or office building and infuse it with the personality of the event occurring there.
+Environmental graphics can also temporarily transform a space for a special event.
+Supergraphics can take a conference center, stadium or office building and infuse it with the event’s personality.
 With well-designed, unique environmental graphics, an attendee will walk into the building and know for certain they’re in the right place.
-You can make sure by displaying the logo of the organization hosting the event, showing pictures related to the event or creating displays that match the event’s personality.
+You can display the logo of the organization hosting the event, display pictures related to the event or create displays that match the event’s personality.

 The Benefits of Using Environmental Graphics

 Environmental graphics offer numerous benefits that make them an excellent choice for transforming a room or building, including the following.

 With environmental graphics, you can quickly and affordably change a space to suit your needs within a short time frame and a tight budget.
 Through the principles of environmental graphic design, graphics can completely transform a space.
 Of course, adding graphics is much faster and more affordable than renovations to your building.
 You can even change an area multiple times to accommodate various events.